2012 Chardon High School shooting: Murders

 At noon on February 27, 2012, Chardon Police Chief Tim McKenna announced in a news conference that one of the victims had died.
 A spokeswoman for Cleveland's MetroHealth Medical Center identified him as 16-year-old Daniel Parmertor, a high school junior.
 His family issued a statement requesting that their privacy be respected.
 Parmertor had been in the cafeteria to wait for a bus to the Auburn Career Center vocational school in nearby Concord Township, where he studied computer science.
 He intended to work with computers.

-At 12:42 a.m. the next day, Russell King, Jr., 17, was pronounced brain dead at MetroHealth Medical Center.
+At 12:42 a.m. the next day, Russell King Jr., 17, was pronounced brain dead at MetroHealth Medical Center.
 King, a junior, studied alternative energy technologies.
 He was enrolled at both Chardon High School and at the Auburn Career Center, and was also waiting for the bus.
 King's family released a statement thanking the public for support and offering sympathy to the families of other victims.
 They said that King's organs would be donated, as he had wished.

 On February 28, 2012, Demetrius Hewlin, 16, the third student transferred to MetroHealth, was reported to have died.
 His family expressed their sorrow in a statement to the press.
 Friends of Hewlin said that he liked to work out and wanted to be on the football team.
 Hewlin's mother, Phyllis Ferguson, in an interview with ABC News, said of her son, "He wasn't a morning person and he was late for school.
 But that one day he wasn't late.
 We were running a little late, but we weren't late enough.
 But it's okay.
 It's in God's hands.
 Let His will be done."
 When questioned about what she would say to the assailant, she said that she would forgive him, because most school shooters did not know what they were doing.
 She said that her son's organs would be donated, and that she had learned one recipient was a child who was within days of death without a transplant.

 Other victims

-Seventeen-year-old Nick Walczak was shot several times, in the arm, neck, cheek, and back.
+Seventeen-year-old Nick Walczak was shot four times, in the arm, neck, cheek, and back.
 He was taken to Hillcrest Hospital.
-Joy Rickers, 18, was released from Hillcrest Hospital on February 28.
+Joy Rickers, 18, was released from Hillcrest Hospital on February 28 after being treated for a gunshot wound to the buttocks.
 Nate Mueller, who was not hospitalized, was nicked in his right ear by a bullet.
-Mueller and Walczak, students at Auburn Career Center, were waiting in the cafeteria with King and Parmertor for the bus to their school.
+Students Nate Mueller and Nick Walczak were waiting in the cafeteria with King and Parmertor for the bus to their school.